finn-no/tech.finn.no/_posts/2015-10-16-javascript-from-callback-hell-to-heaven.markdown

 };
 {% endhighlight %}

-The await keyword can either take a promise or an async-function, and pauses until the promise resolves, or the async function returns.
+The await keyword can either take a promise or an async function, and pauses until the promise resolves, or the async function returns.
 If the promise rejects or the async function throws an error, the error can be caught with a normal catch-statement.
 This provides a significant improvement in readability, which likely leads to less bugs and a pleasure to write.

 ## Generators

-Along with promises, ES6 brought [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators), which allows a function to paused at a certain point (yield) and continue when requested with .next(), as illustrated in the following code:
+Along with promises, ES6 brought [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators), which allows a function to pause at a certain point (yield) and continue when requested with .next(), as illustrated in the following code:

 {% highlight javascript %}
 function* hello(name) {